History of Earth Day

 Nevertheless, as you’ll recall, plants are one of the reasons we came to Earth.
 Let’s not forget the other reasons:

 - Location: it’s right here.
 Look just below your feet.

 - Memorable: it’s shaped like the AT&T logo.

-- Great restaurants: and great atmosphere, unlike, for example, the Moon which has great restaurants but no atmosphere.
+- Great restaurants: and great atmosphere, unlike, for example, the Moon, which has great restaurants but no atmosphere.

-I don’t know about you, but I’m planning on spending the rest of my life right here on Earth.
+I don’t know about you, but I plan to spend the rest of my life right here on Earth.

-Bill Petro, your friendly neighborhood Earthling
+Bill Petro, your friendly neighborhood historian

 So much for the prime directive….